 "We are happy to partner with the City of Mesa to refurbish the train to its former glory.
 I think people will be very happy with the final restoration," Save Our Train Committee Chair Jim Ruiz said.

 Once restored, the train will have an elevated platform, stairs leading to the cab, new lighting and a new elevated walkway that will be ideal for "selfies."
 The train's bell, whistle and front and rear headlamps have already been restored.
 The elevated platform will be patterned after the old Southern Pacific Depot in Mesa and will include benches, interpretative signage and a small picnic ramada.

 Southern Pacific Engine #2355, built in 1912 and donated to the City of Mesa for exhibit, delighted children for decades at Pioneer Park and holds cherished memories of days gone by.
 Fenced in since 1993, the train has been deteriorating from the elements.
 The Save Our Train Committee, which is funding the restoration, continues to accept donations at www.saveourtrain.com.

-A massive project to begin improvements to Pioneer Park, 526 E. Main St., is expected to begin in early May.
+A massive project to provide improvements to Pioneer Park, 526 E. Main St., was started back in June.
 The construction will involve closing the park for several months.
-The target for reopening the park is Thanksgiving 2017 with the start of Merry Main Street.
+The target for reopening the park is the spring of 2018.
+Stay tuned for further updates!